pymc-labs/brand/OSS_brand.md

 # OSS branding guidelines

-PyMC-Labs has also created and maintains two open source libraries: causalpy and pymc-marketing, each with their own logo and identity, but with common elements to help identify they are part of PyMC-Labs such as:
+PyMC Labs has also created and maintains two open source libraries: CausalPy and PyMC-Marketing, each with their own logo and identity, but with common elements to help identify they are part of PyMC-Labs such as: